I recently joined Carrie Dils for an Office Hours discussion about workflows. Here’s a quick summary of what we discussed.

 Since the cli command only accepts profile IDs, I need to make sure I create the profiles in the right order.
 My initial setup is:

 - Create a local WP environment (ex: clientname.local )

 - Create a transferrable install on WPEngine (ex: clientname.wpengine.com )

 - Make sure WP Migrate DB Pro is installed in both environments and configured to allow push and pull

 - On local environment, go to Tools > Migrate DB Pro, select “push”, paste in the connection info, check “Media Files”, and save profile (I name it “WPE Push”).

 - Create a new profile, same settings but for “Pull”.
 I name it “WPE Pull”.

 If the client is hosted at WPEngine, then we can use git to push code changes to staging and production environments (more information).

-If they are hosted elsewhere, we use DeployHQ to push code changes to their server.
-The free plan (10 deployments per day) is plenty for most production sites.
+If they are hosted elsewhere, we use WP Pusher to push code changes to the production site.

 When working with large sites, moving media back and forth can be difficult.
 In these cases I’ll often install BE Media from Production.
 It updates all (or some) media URLs to use the production URL.
 On my local install I can just have the themes and plugins installed, but all the images still display correctly.